Unknowns of the new virus make global quarantines a struggle

 Officials say 518 evacuees have been placed under a 14-day quarantine at a hotel and three government facilities near Tokyo.
 Those with symptoms have been treated in isolation rooms at hospitals.

-On Tuesday, the government confirmed at least 10 cases on a cruise ship and are quarantining its 3,700 crew and passengers on board.
+On Thursday, the government confirmed 10 additional cases on a cruise ship at a port in Yokohama, near Tokyo, bringing the ship’s total caseload to 20.
+The 3,700 crew and passengers were quarantined on board earlier this week after carrying an infected passenger who got off in Hong Kong.

 Starting Saturday, Japan banned the entry of foreigners who have visited Hubei province in the previous 14 days.